jatiinyadav/JavaScript/README.md

 # About
 This is a repository of all the code I have coded in **JavaScript**.
-This repo was created purely for transparency purposes and self learning.
+This repository was created purely for transparency purposes and self learning.

 All the code here is meant for self reference and to be referred by others only to learn the implementation.
 Do not use this repository to copy the code directly, but instead to compare it with yours.